yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-004_Open_Product_From_Search_Results_To_Unauthenticated_Users.md

 1. Open the search field
 2. Search for a valid product (example: "apple")
 3. Press the Enter key
-4. Click one product from the search results
+4. Observe the displayed product information

 ---

 ## ✅ Expected Result

-The selected product page must open successfully
+The searched product must be displayed correctly in the search results